Easy No-Cook Strawberry Freezer Jam (Low Sugar)

 Ingredient Notes

 - Strawberries | Use fresh and clean strawberries with the stems removed for this simple recipe.
 Getting some freshly picked berries is even better, but store-bought works too.
 I would avoid using frozen fruit to prevent the jam from being runny.
-If preferred, replace the strawberries with another berry, like raspberries, making raspberry freezer jam!
+If preferred, replace the strawberries with another berry, such as raspberries, to make raspberry freezer jam.

 - Sugar | This is a low-sugar recipe.
 However, add more sugar if this factor doesn’t matter to you.
 Regular recipes call for about four cups rather than two.